lerna/lerna/commands/publish/README.md

 ### `--verify-access`

+Historically, `lerna` attempted to fast-fail on authorization/authentication issues by performing some preemptive npm API requests using the given token.
+These days, however, there are multiple types of tokens that npm supports and they have varying levels of access rights, so there is no one-size fits all solution for this preemptive check and it is more appropriate to allow requests to npm to simply fail with appropriate errors for the given token.
+For this reason, the legacy `--verify-access` behavior is disabled by default and will likely be removed in a future major version.

-By default, `lerna` will not verify the logged-in npm user's access to the packages about to be published.
-Passing this flag will cause `lerna` to proactively perform this verification before it attempts to publish any packages.
+For now, though, if you pass this flag you can opt into the legacy behavior and `lerna` will preemptively perform this verification before it attempts to publish any packages.

 You should NOT use this option if: